 Estate and Gift Tax Planning

-Trump's tax plan instituted changes to the estate and gift taxes which directly affect high net worth individuals.
-The Act doubled the gift, estate and generation-skipping transfer tax exemptions, raising them to $11.2 million per person, indexed for inflation.
-The annual exclusion limit for the gift tax rises to $15,000, while the tax rate for all three remains unchanged at 40 percent.
+Former President Trump's tax plan instituted changes to the estate and gift taxes that directly impacted high net worth individuals.
+Specifically, the act doubled the gift, estate, and generation-skipping transfer tax exemptions.
+In 2022, for example, the estate tax exemption is $12.06 million per person.
+The annual exclusion limit for the gift tax is $16,000 per person for 2022, while the tax rate for all three remains unchanged at 40%.

-For high net worth individuals who plan to make significant financial gifts to their heirs, the change is a positive, in that it can generate tax savings.
-To fully leverage the tax changes while they're in place, it's important to consider whether your current estate plan is structured to allow you to take advantage of the higher estate tax limit, while ensuring that you're not passing on more (or less) of your wealth to your spouse, children or grandchildren than you intend to during your lifetime.
-You should also be coordinating your federal estate tax planning efforts with any tax implications that may be triggered at the state level.
+Higher lifetime exemption limits mean you have more opportunity to leave behind wealth for future generations while minimizing taxation in your lifetime.
+To fully leverage the tax changes while they're in place, it's important to consider whether your current estate plan is structured to allow you to take advantage of the higher estate tax limit, while ensuring that you're not passing on more (or less) of your wealth to your spouse, children, or grandchildren than you intend to during your lifetime.
+You should also be coordinating your federal estate tax strategies with any tax implications that may be triggered at the state level.

 Deducting Pass-Through Entity Income

-One final tax issue for high net worth individuals to consider is the introduction of a new 20 percent deduction on business income for pass-through entities.
-If you operate a business that's taxed as a pass-through entity, you may be able to deduct 20 percent of your qualified business income right off the top, with certain limitations.
+One final tax issue for high net worth individuals to consider is the potential impact of the 20% deduction on business income for pass-through entities.
+If you operate a business that's taxed as a pass-through entity, you may be able to deduct 20% of your qualified business income right off the top, with certain limitations.
 If you're a high income earner who owns a business, you may want to explore the advantages of forming a limited liability company to take advantage of this deduction.

-If your business operates as a C-corporation, you won't be able to take advantage of the deduction but the tax bill does reduce the corporate tax rate from 35 percent to 21 percent, offering another potential avenue for tax savings.
+If your business operates as a C Corporation, you won't be able to take advantage of the deduction, but the TCJA reduced the corporate tax rate from 35% to 21%, offering another potential avenue for tax savings.